 January – December

-The Black-throated Diver is known in America as the ‘Arctic Loon’.
-It can fish at depths of up to six metres, but usually only stays underwater for a minute.
+- Black-throated divers can fish at depths of up to six metres, but they usually only stay underwater for less than a minute.